Thomas Blackshear

 Thomas Richman Blackshear II (born November 14, 1955) is an African-American artist whose paintings adorn many Evangelical churches.
-He is also a sculptor and a designer of stamps and ornaments, often with African American or Western themes.
+He is also a sculptor and a designer of stamps and ornaments, often with African American, Indigenous American, and/or Western themes.

 Early life

 Blackshear was born in Waco, Texas.
 He grew up in Atlanta, Georgia.
 He attended the Art Institute of Chicago and then American Academy of Art in Chicago.

 After his 1977 graduation from the American Academy of Art, Blackshear worked for Hallmark Cards for one year.

 Career

 Blackshear designs have been a featured in the Smithsonian, museum collections, postage stamps and music albums.

 Blackshear's illustrations for numerous postage stamps have issued by the United States Postal Service (USPS).

 Black Heritage series, initiated in 1978: